nisanthm/ProjectFinal/README.md

-## Project 8
+## Final Project

-### project 8 and its about setting up a navigation bar so the rest of the pages are seen easier
+### Final project and i have to present with the finished result

 * instructions
-## set up a nav bar and then make a printable version of project 8 and submit on canvas
+## do asset inventory and make new logos for the final result of the website

 * This Project is a modified clone of [Udacity Project 0 for Project Nautilus](https://github.com/udacity/project-nautilus-project-0)!